-That’s the message from Justin Foster, Trend Micro director of product management, cloud and data centre security.
+That's the message from Justin Foster, Trend Micro director of product management, cloud and data center security.

 Foster, who was in New Zealand last week visiting customers and Trend Micro partners, says the past year has brought major changes for the industry, with changing vulnerabilities, a big shift to infrastructure as a service, and programmable APIs ensuring everything in security is recordable and visible.

 Foster says infrastructure-as-a-service has been transformed over the past year, passing all barriers major corporations around the world are now transitioning to Amazon cloud and Azure.

 His comments are backed by AWS's recent financials, which showed 40% year-on-year growth and a $5 billion public cloud.
 Azure, meanwhile has scampered up the leaderboard to a close second with 140% year on year growth and second place on the Gartner quadrant, Foster says.

 “Last year it was very far behind and considered not a leader in this space,” he notes.

 Foster says the move of large organisations – including financial and governmental organisations - to public cloud this year alone has been ‘an incredible, dramatic shift'.

 Foster says AWS provides great security – ‘great infrastructure, great physical security, network security and even the security of the hypervisor' – but notes that you can't take your physical network intrusion prevention system to the cloud.

 “So we offer a software-based intrusion protection as an alternative,” he says.

 Late last year Trend Micro announced the availability of its cloud and data center platform, Deep Security, for AWS.